MykhailoShpakovPoliMi/WordChecker/README.md

 ```

 2.Download the source code

-Download file word_checker.c from the main branch of this repository
+Download file _word_checker.c_ from the main branch of this repository

 3.Compile it

 Go to the directory on your computer where the source file is located.
-Then type into command prompt
+Then type into command prompt.
 ```bash
 gcc -o word_checker word_checker.c
 ```

 4.Execute

 Now the c code is compiled and you can execute it by typing
 ```bash
 word_checker